gogo-framework/db/README.md

 # db

-This `db` package is a (Go) type safe, minimal relection ORM'ish library for Go.
+This `db` package is a (Go) type safe, minimal relection sql query package for Go.